IBM/commands-runner/README.md

 #### Extension manifest format

 The extension-manifest is a yaml file.
 Only one attribute is mandatory `states` which is an array of state.
 The state structure can be found at [api/commandsRunner/stateManager/stateManager.go](./api/commandsRunner/stateManager/stateManager.go).<br>
+Manifest examples can be found in the [examples/extensions](./examples/extensions)

 #### How to setup the server to manage extension